yongxuDM/yongxuDM.github.io/_pages/about.md

 * The only assumptions:
     * $$\phi H^{\dagger} H$$ for reheating
     * $$H \ell N$$  for neutrio mass via Type-I see-saw

+Modular Symmetry and Cosmology
+--
+* Modular symmetry offers nice explanations for the flavor puzzle, neutrino masses and mixings in the standard model, where the Yukawa couplings are treated as modular forms.
+Modular forms, which are  holomorphic functions of the complex modulus $$\tau$$, of a specific level (e.g., $$\Gamma_3$$) have a fixed structure that can reproduce observed lepton mass and mixing patterns.
+*

 Resonant Reheating
 --